Submitting a Reportable Event

 The submission method or reportable events is as follows:

-- Reportable events for studies on paper (ethics ID: xxxxx) will continue to be e-mailed to email@example.com.
+- Reportable events for studies on paper (ethics ID: xxxxx) to be e-mailed to email@example.com.

-- Reportable events for studies on IRISS (ethics ID: HREBA.CC-xx-xxxxx) are to be submitted as a modification within IRISS.
+- Reportable events for studies on IRISS (ethics ID: HREBA.CC-xx-xxxxx) are to be submitted using the reportable event feature in IRISS.

 - Attach required forms and supporting documentation.

-- If the event results in changes to study materials (i.e. protocol, consent form, documents given to participants), submit updated documents as an amendment (see the guidance for amending a study).
+- If the event results in changes to study materials (i.e. protocol, consent form, documents given to participants), submit updated documents as an amendment / modification (see the guidance for amending a study).

-- If the event requires immediate notification to participants for safety reasons, mark the e-mail “High Importance”.
+- If the event requires immediate notification to participants for safety reasons:

 This page is available as a pdf document: Guidance for Submitting a Reportable Event.